 Citizens of European Union member states as well as citizens of Iceland, Liechtenstein, Norway and Switzerland may come to Germany without a visa.
 You are solely required to have a valid official ID card or passport.
 As soon as you have found a permanent place of residence, please register your residence with the residents’ registration office responsible for you.

 Citizens of non-European Union member states are required to obtain a visa in order to enter Germany.
 Please apply for a visa at the German embassy or German consulate in your home country.
 If you intend to enroll in a degree program at TH Köln, you will need to apply for a student visa (Visum zu Studienzwecken).
-If you are a student of Cologne Prep Class or participate in a DSH preparatory class, please apply for a student application visa (Visum zur Studienvorbereitung).
+If you participate in a DSH preparatory class, please apply for a student application visa (Visum zur Studienvorbereitung).

 Exemptions for certain countries